cambiatus/frontend/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, or Slack with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, or Discord using our [invite link](https://discord.gg/UxN7tnrWnD) with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.